Mitch McConnell's rough day

 The difficult decision to pull a second major repeal bill came the same day the veteran Kentucky Republican faced two other thorny political challenges.

-First, the McConnell-backed candidate in the runoff for an Alabama senate seat, Sen. Luther Strange, faced a possible defeat to a far-right conservative, Judge Roy Moore, who is highly critical of McConnell and his establishment bona fides.
+First, the McConnell-backed candidate in the runoff for an Alabama senate seat, Sen. Luther Strange, was defeated by a far-right conservative, Judge Roy Moore, who is highly critical of McConnell and his establishment bona fides.

 "I'm now enemy No. 1," Moore warned McConnell in a recent fundraising message, a reflection of how difficult Moore could make things if he wins a seat in the McConnell-led chamber.